tdunning/MicroSpice/README.md

 # Running a Simulation

-A `Netlist` can describes an abstract circuit.
+A `Netlist` describes an abstract circuit.
 To simulate that circuit, the circuit is turned into a matrix equation consisting of complex admittances that relate the voltages and currents in the circuit.
 In this conversion, the voltages for any subset of nodes can be forced and currents